Palestinians call for evacuating Gaza's largest hospital as Israel and Hamas battle just outside

 Independent accounts of the fighting in Gaza City have been nearly impossible to gather, as communications to the north have largely collapsed.

 Videos released by the Israeli military show troops moving through the city, firing into buildings.
-Bulldozers push down structures as tanks roll through streets surrounded by rubble and partially collapsed towers.
+Bulldozers push down structures as tanks roll through streets surrounded by partially collapsed towers.

-The videos portray a battle where troops are rooting out pockets of Hamas fighters and tearing down wherever they find them.
-The military says it is also gradually dismantling the group's tunnel network.
+The videos portray a battle where troops are rooting out pockets of Hamas fighters and tearing down buildings they find them in, while gradually dismantling the group’s tunnel network.

 One Israeli commander in Gaza, identified only as Lt.
-Col. Gilad, said in a video that his forces near Shifa Hospital had been seizing government buildings, schools and residential buildings where they found weapons and eliminated fighters.
+Col. Gilad, said in a video that his forces near Shifa Hospital had seized government buildings, schools and residential buildings where they found weapons and eliminated fighters.
 After each was cleared, “the location was demolished,” he said.

-The army said it had captured Gaza’s legislature building — about two blocks from Shifa — the Hamas police headquarters and a compound housing Hamas’ military intelligence headquarters.
-The captured buildings carry high symbolic value, though it was unclear what their strategic value is.
+The army said it had captured Gaza’s legislature building, the Hamas police headquarters and a compound housing Hamas’ military intelligence headquarters.
+The captured buildings carry high symbolic value, but their strategic value was unclear.
 Hamas fighters are believed to be positioned in underground bunkers.

 Israeli news sites showed pictures of soldiers holding up the Israeli flag and military flags in celebration inside some of the buildings.